Tom Rhodes

-Tom Rhodes (born January 14, 1967) is an American comedian, actor, host, and travel writer.
+Tom Rhodes (born January 14 1967) is an American comedian, actor, host, and travel writer.

 When Comedy Central began in the early 1990s, Rhodes became the first comedian spokesperson they signed.
 Much of his commercial success came during this time.
 He was later the star of NBC's Mr. Rhodes, Dutch Yorin Television's Kevin Masters Show starring Tom Rhodes and Yorin Travel.
 In addition to venues in the United States, Rhodes has also performed in Hong Kong, Tokyo, Bangkok, Kuala Lumpur, Singapore, Beijing, Shanghai, Jakarta, Bali, London, Berlin, Munich, Zurich, Lausanne, Vancouver, Stockholm, Sydney, Melbourne, Basel, Geneva, Copenhagen, and Toronto.

+His podcast Tom Rhodes Smart Camp (All Things Comedy) is a festival of ideas (Smart Bestie), knowledge, stories (Smart Ramble), books (Smart Books & Movies), and adventures.
+Co-hosted with Ashna Rodjan, the podcast often features conversations with comedians and individuals (Smart Talk) he meets while traveling.

-His podcast Tom Rhodes Radio often features other comedians or people he meets while traveling.
-He writes for the HuffPost destinations section and often documents his travels on his YouTube page.
-He has released three comedy albums, the most recent being Colossus of Me in 2012, and two DVDs which feature his performances and interviews with locals across the world.
+He writes for the HuffPost Travel section and often documents his travels on his YouTube page.
+He has released seven comedy albums, the most recent being The Honkey Motherland in 2020, and two DVDs which feature his performances and interviews with locals across the world.

 Career

 Stand-up comedy

 Rhodes was introduced to stand-up at age 12 when his father took him to a local D.C. comedy club to see his Uncle Bob perform.
-Because Tom was wearing a Washington Redskins jacket, another comedian pulled him up onstage and interviewed Tom as if he were the Redskins football coach.
+Because Rhodes was wearing a Washington Redskins jacket, another comedian pulled him up onstage and interviewed him as if he were the Redskins football coach.
 He claims this was the moment he fell in love with stand-up comedy.
 He also idolized his favorite Uncle Bob, who influenced his sense of humor and the way he talked.

-At age 17, Tom took a fake ID and auditioned at the only comedy club in Orlando, The Funny Farm.
-Throughout his junior and senior years, he did shows every weekend in Orlando and branched out to one-nighters all over the state of Florida.
-After graduating from Oviedo High School in 1985, Tom went on the road.

-At 19, Tom won "The Funniest Person in Central Florida" contest.
-The grand prize was the opportunity to perform at the Comedy Store in Los Angeles, California.

 Rhodes had a chance meeting with Jay Leno at a jazz club called Cheek to Cheek in Winter Park, Florida.
-Tom was not old enough to get in the club at the time, so he waited by the backstage door for the opening act to walk out.
+He was not old enough to get in the club at the time, so he waited by the backstage door for the opening act to walk out.
 When they did, he stuck his foot in the door and watched Leno's show through a crack in the curtain behind him.
-When the show was over, Leno discovered Tom and, impressed with his curiosity, took him backstage and let him ask questions about comedy and what it takes to be a comedian.
+When the show was over, Leno discovered him and, impressed with his curiosity, took him backstage and let him ask questions about comedy and what it takes to be a comedian.
 Part of the advice Leno gave was that great comedians should be living in New York or Los Angeles to better seize performing opportunities on stage and TV.
 On his first appearance on The Tonight Show with Jay Leno, Rhodes reminded Leno about this meeting, which Leno recalled.